-The Enrollment Services team is here to assist new students with admissions, financial aid, enrollment, and billing inquiries.
+The Enrollment Service team is here to assist new students with admissions, financial aid, enrollment, and billing inquiries.

 Champlain College provides the IRS 1098-T statement by January 31st for the previous tax year for students for preparation of their tax forms.

 For 2014, there are two tax credits available to help you offset the costs of higher education by reducing the amount of your income tax.
 They are the American Opportunity credit and the Lifetime Learning credit.